 From the beginning Brahma chickens have been recognized for their impressive appearance, large size, and practical qualities.
 Abundant plumage with dense down underneath and small pea comb makes them exceptionally cold hardy, ideal for northern climates.
 Feathering down the outside of their long, yellow legs and feet produces a lovely floppy appearance.
 The head is small for such a large bird, the face smooth with large, prominent eyes, short strong beak, and broad brow which overshadows their eyes a bit giving them a serious look.

-The majestic Brahma is a respectable layer of brown eggs.
+The majestic Brahma is a respectable layer (about 1 egg every other day) of medium-to-large eggs in various shades of brown.
+Pullet eggs were a medium size form the get-go!
 Considered a superior winter-layer, the hens are also reliable brood mothers and tend to go broody in early summer, devotedly sitting on their nests.
+In fact, one of our young hens hatched a clutch of eggs in her first year!
 Some say they produce the majority of their eggs from October to May.
 Their size makes them capable of incubating other hens’ eggs, too, but also means there can be trampling risk the first couple days after hatch.

 Being a heavy breed, they do require more coop space than most.
 Although Brahmas are great free-range chickens, they don’t range as far afield as other breeds.
 They are also content in a grassy run.
 Being that they don’t fly, fencing only needs to be a couple feet high, if large predators are not an issue.